This post may contain affiliate links, please see the privacy policy for details.

 A group of DIY Christmas ornaments featuring the letters a, b, c, d, e, f, h.

-Air dry clay ornaments are a breeze to make and a lot of fun to decorate.
+Air dry clay ornaments are simple to make and a lot of fun to decorate.
 Air dry clay is cheap and widely available and you probably already have cookie cutters and yarn.
-So why not make your own yarn wrapped initial ornaments this Christmas?

-You might also want to make this orange garland or crochet star garland, or even some festive gifts like mason jar cocktail gifts or BBQ rub gifts?
+You might also want to make this orange garland or crochet star garland, or even some festive gifts like mason jar cocktail gifts or BBQ rubs.

 A group of yarn and clay letter ornaments.